Mrso73/zune/README.md

 ## About the engine

-The Zune engine will be completely 3D, you can still ofcourse draw 2D shapes, but everything will always be in a 3d worldspace.
+The Zune engine will be completely 3D, you can still ofcourse draw 2D shapes, but everything will always be in a 3d world-space.
 It will be relatively high-level while still being able to access low-level components.

+## How to install?

+- install zig (0.13.0 - soon to be 0.14.0)
+- clone the repo

 ## Roadmap

 ### Core Functionality
-- [x] Create a **simple** working Input system.
+- [x] Create a **simple** working Input System.
 - [x] Make a Camera system
 - [ ] Improve upon the Input system.

 ### Rendering
 - [x] Create a simple model/mesh rendering system.
 - [x] Add simple texturing.
+- [x] Building a ***basic** Resource Manager.
-- [ ] Add primitive mesh shapes.
+- [x] Add primitive mesh shapes.
 - [ ] Add a lighting system.

 ### Entity Component System